-Larry Nassar to be sentenced for the third and final time
+Larry Nassar apologizes, gets 40 to 125 years for decades of sexual abuse

 A number of his victims said they felt violated during the procedure and complained to coaches, trainers or even police.
 But he was a respected doctor who treated the world's best gymnasts.
 Their concerns were brushed aside or otherwise dismissed, and Nassar continued to abuse his patients.

 In 2014, for example, Amanda Thomashow told Michigan State Title IX investigators and MSU Police that his treatment was really sexual assault.
 Nassar, who told police he was known as "the body whisperer" for his close relationship with patients, said Thomashow simply didn't understand the procedure.

 The investigation ultimately cleared him of misconduct, and Nassar returned to abusing patients.

 "I think that the way that my investigation was handled was not in a way to bring out the truth, but instead it was performed in a way to conceal and protect a pedophile," Thomashow said.